zhoudaquan/ChatAnything/README.md

 ### (Optional) Use Local LLM
 You can also use your local LLM instead of ChatGPT to power ChatAnything.
+Create a new environment for the [fastchat](https://github.com/lm-sys/FastChat) LLM service ( fastchat is incompatible with python-3.8 which is the required python for ChatAnything).
+Then follow the Instruct to install the environment and start the Language Model Service.
+The local LLM chat service would require around 14G of GPU memory for the 7B LLM Model.
+Run the Language Model service carefully.
 ```
 # install FastChat
 pip install "fschat[model_worker,webui]"